YouBase/white-paper/applications.md

 **Access**.
 At the same time, a person's ability to access and manage personal information that rests with third parties is difficult, recently leading to the recent #NoMUWithoutME and getmyhealthdata.org campaigns.
 We believe each person should have a private, universal and secure container that belongs to the patient and serves as reference for health care stakeholders.

 **Interoperability**.
 With a single source for data, shared as needed and controlled by the patient, independent of data types, we will have a universal store connected via YouBase patient platform.
 Data within the store could be translated between the various proviles.
-UnPatient is data agnostic.
+YouBase is data agnostic.
 Any kind of data profile can be accepted and defined in the schema.

 **Connecting consumer-generated data, clinical data and claims data.** Consumers can directly connect their clinical and claims data, or donate them to an organization to receive an incentive or voucher.